Lexus LS 500h India launch in January 2018

 Flagship sedan will be offered in hybrid LS 500h guise; expected to be priced upwards of Rs 1.5 crore.

-Japanese luxury carmaker Lexus will launch its global range-topping model – the LS sedan – in India in January 2018.
+Japanese luxury carmaker Lexus will launch its global range-topping model – the LS sedan – in India on January 15, 2018.
 And the version headed to India is the hybrid LS 500h.

 The original LS shook the luxury sedan world in 1989 and established Lexus as a bona fide luxury carmaker.
 Since then, the LS has been an integral part of Lexus’ ever-expanding line-up.
 The latest model that broke cover at the 2017 Detroit Motor Show is somewhat of a revolution in its own right.
 In terms of design, the latest LS breaks from the stately, if understated, look of previous models and features a more dynamic design that’s complete with Lexus’ new-age signature – the oversized hourglass-shaped grille.
 As you’d expect, the BMW 7-series and Mercedes-Benz S-class-rivalling LS is a large car; it’s over 5.2-metre long and has a wheelbase of 3.1 metre.